Lips7/dss-powersim/docs/05_Python.md

 ```

 ```
-## Power: 0.8666666666666667
+## Power: 0.03333333333333333
 ```

 ### Check false positive rate

 We can do a sanity check to see if our simulation is performing as expected by checking the false positive rate (Type I error rate).
-We set the effect of genre_ij (beta_1) to 0 to calculate the false positive rate, which is the probability of concluding there is an effect when there is no actual effect in the population.
+We set the effect of `genre_ij` (`beta_1`) to 0 to calculate the false positive rate,
+which is the probability of concluding there is an effect when there is no actual effect in the population.